lightstep/opentelemetry-examples/collector/consul/README.md

 ## Overview

  Consul natively exposes a Prometheus endpoint and the OpenTelemetry Collector has a [Prometheus receiver][otel-prom-receiver] that can be used to scrape its Prometheus endpoint.
-This directory contains an example showing how to configure Consul and the Collector to send metrics to Lightstep Observability.
+This directory contains an example showing how to configure Consul and the Collector to send metrics to Cloud Observability Observability.

  This example is based on the [service mesh][consul-service-mesh-example-repo] example from the [learn Consul repository][learn-consul-repo].
 See the [repository][consul-service-mesh-example-repo], or this [Consul service mesh tutorial][consul-service-mesh-example-docs] for more about the underlying Consul setup in the example.